Fans fall, ceiling crumbles, lift plunges: NLSIU students stage overnight protest

 “Earlier, there used to be 60–80 students in a BA-LLB batch.
 Now there are 300,” Sudarshan said.

-“This was part of the Diversity, Equity and Inclusion (DEI) plans.
+“This was part of the NLSIU Inclusion and Expansion Plan 2021-25.
 The idea was to increase intake to improve access.
 But the university has a limited scholarship corpus.
 They encourage students to take loans and pay the interest, but not the principal amount.
 Rs 5 lakh for a BA-LLB course in a public institution is too much, and it’s only increasing each year,” he added.

 Apart from residential concerns, students also raised safety issues linked to ongoing construction work on campus.